Latrun salient: 1949–1967

-Over the following nineteen year period, both sides endeavoured to wrest control by extending their respective agricultural activities in parts of the contested zone, while recognising the autonomy of the monastery, which lay under the protection and patronage of France.
+Over the following nineteen-year period, both sides endeavoured to wrest control by extending their respective agricultural activities in parts of the contested zone, while recognising the autonomy of the monastery, which lay under the protection and patronage of France.
 Both parties agreed in an extraparliamentary accord, operative from 7 June 1951, to allow an exception for the Trappist monks, whose land holding extends over 1,000 dunams and who were permitted to harvest their vineyards in no man's land.
-During this period, Israeli kibbutzim adjacent to the Green Line managed to put some 600 hectares (1500 acres) under cultivation, while Palestinian farmers extended their use over 50 hectares (125 acres), with both sides planting these areas with yearly cereal crops while refraining from planting orchards or olive groves, or building any structures.
+During this period, Israeli kibbutzim adjacent to the Green Line managed to put some 600 hectares under cultivation, while Palestinian farmers extended their use over 50 hectares, with both sides planting these areas with yearly cereal crops while refraining from planting orchards or olive groves, or building any structures.
 Talks to expand Israel's borders when Levi Eshkol assumed the Prime Ministership in 1963 led to a variety of plans, one of which, code-named Mozart, envisaged "grabs" of territory like Latrun.
 Occasionally these encroachments led to open conflict as with the two-day "Tractors war" in October 1965, which led to a formal complaint on 1 November by Jordan before the United Nations.
 The Jordanians submitted that on 30 October an incursion took place within the no man's land zone consisting of a sortie of 24 tractors under full IDF military escort.
 Alerted the UN observers requested a complete withdrawal, which only met an Israeli response of sending further reinforcements.
 Israel, the following day, stated to the UN that both sides had indulged in movements of this kind, and that the problem was to be resolved through the usual Armistice regulatory machinery.